UniversalPropositions/universalpropositions.github.io/index.md

 ## German

-For instance, consider the German sentence "Seine Arbeit wird von ehrenamtlichen Helfern und Regionalgruppen des Vereins unterstützt" (_His work is supported by volunteers and regional groupings of the association_).
-In [CoNLL-U-Plus](https://universaldependencies.org/ext-format.html) format, it looks like this, with English PropBank labels in the last two columns:
+- Sentence: `Seine Arbeit wird von ehrenamtlichen Helfern und Regionalgruppen des Vereins unterstützt`
+- (_His work is supported by volunteers and regional groupings of the association_).
+- In [CoNLL-U-Plus](https://universaldependencies.org/ext-format.html) format, it looks like this, with English PropBank labels in the last two columns:

 | Id | Form | POS | HeadId | Deprel | Frame | Role |
 | --- | --- | --- | --- | --- | --- | --- |